 Customer service: Chatbots

 Many career options are available in the field of AI.
 Some people get their start in machine learning and move into more specialized jobs.
-Because so many industries use a form of AI, you might find quite a few possibilities if you’re considering a career in this field.
+Because so many industries use a form of AI, you’ll find quite a few possibilities if you’re considering a career in this field.

 A few examples of careers in AI include:

 Many careers in AI pay very well.
-Even entry-level positions earn an average of $85,538 a year in the US, according to ZipRecruiter [1].
-Examples of some entry-level job titles in AI are junior data analyst, information systems analyst, and junior imagery analyst.
+Even entry-level positions earn an average of $110,956 annually in the US, according to Glassdoor [1].
+Examples of entry-level job titles in AI are junior data analyst, information systems analyst, and junior imagery analyst.

 Mid- to upper-level careers in AI include jobs specific to machine learning, like machine learning engineering or machine learning software engineering.
-Expect a range of $89,000 to $181,000 a year [2], depending on your location and industry, as a machine learning engineer.
+As a machine learning engineer, expect to earn between $134,000 and $214,000 a year, depending on your location and industry [2].

-Since AI is such a fast-growing, emerging field, there’s not necessarily a hard and fast pathway.
-There are many, many ways to get into AI.
+Since AI is such a fast-growing, emerging field, you can explore many ways to get into AI.

-While you don’t always need a degree to work in AI, many entry-to-mid-level careers in the industry ask that you hold a bachelor's degree in computer science or a related field like mathematics, statistics, or information technology.
+While you don’t always need a degree to work in AI, many hiring managers still require a bachelor’s degree at minimum in fields like computer science, mathematics, statistics, or information technology.
 An associate degree or technical boot camp may be sufficient to get a job as a software engineer working in AI.
-However, upper-level positions will likely require master’s or even doctoral degrees.
+However, upper-level positions will likely require a master’s or doctorate.
+The following are common coursework you can consider as an AI enthusiast:

 AI representation and problem-solving